Divisible Codes: Applications

 \begin{nexercise} Let $\cU$ be a multiset of $k$-spaces in $\PG(v-1,q)$ that covers each point at least once.
 Show

 and determine for the case of equality the geometric structure of the (multi-)set of points that are covered more than once. \end{nexercise}

 \begin{nexercise} Let $\cU$ be a multiset of $4$-spaces in $\PG(6,2)$ that cover every $2$-space at least once.
 Show $\#\cU>77$.\\ \textit{Hint:} First show that a $2^3$-divisible multiset of points $\cM$ of cardinality $12$ over $\F_2$ is a $4$-fold line, i.e., $\cM=4\cdot\chi_L$ for some line $L$. \end{nexercise} We remark that the best known published lower bound for the number of solids in $\PG(6,2)$ that cover every line at least once is $77$ and an example of $93$ such solids is known, see \cite{etzion2014covering}.
-Without proof we state that the lower bound can be improved to $86$ and the upper bound to $91$. \begin{question}{Research problem}Apply similar techniques to improve further lower bounds from \cite{etzion2014covering}. \end{question}
+Without proof we state that the lower bound can be improved to $86$ and the upper bound to $91$.